-Building is underway on a world-class facility for dance performances and arts organizations: the first of its kind in Hong Kong.
-The new Lyric Theatre Complex will be a creativity powerhouse capable of hosting performers from Asia and around the world with its 1,450-seat venue, 600-seat Medium Theatre, 200-seat Studio Theatre and Resident Company Centre – a collaboration hub for Hong Kong’s dance companies to explore, develop and collaborate on their craft.
+Building is underway on a world-class dance performance and arts organization facility that is the first of its kind in Hong Kong.
+Known as the Lyric Theatre Complex, this unique Hong Kong facility will be a creativity powerhouse capable of hosting performers from Asia and around the world with its 1,450-seat venue, 600-seat Medium Theatre, 200-seat Studio Theatre, and Resident Company Centre that will act as a collaboration hub for Hong Kong’s dance companies to explore, develop, and collaborate on their craft.

-Scheduled for completion in 2023, the Lyric Theatre Complex is being built on the waterfront at the western end of the West Kowloon Cultural District (WKCD) and will be an inviting and vibrant creative space for performers and public alike.
-UNStudio (Netherlands) and AD+RG (Hong Kong) designed extensive glass windows to capitalize on the sweeping views of the Victoria Harbour.
-Along with the large theater, halls and roof garden and rehearsal studios, the complex will include offices, restaurants, a roof garden an internal walkway that takes visitors from the waterfront to Artist Square and waterfront promenade.
+Scheduled for completion in 2023, the Lyric Theatre Complex is being built on the waterfront at the western end of the West Kowloon Cultural District.
+Once complete, it will be an inviting and vibrant creative space for performers and public alike.

-Because the Lyric Theatre Complex was being built on reclaimed land consisting of sand infill on deep soft marine clay deposits, the tender stipulated the basement required waterproofing sufficient to resist 13.8 bar water head pressure (200 psi) on the negative side.
-Additionally, any waterproofing material used could not contain corrosion promoting ingredients.
+However, this is all being built on reclaimed land that consists of sand infill on soft deep marine clay deposits.
+Because of that, the tender for constructing the theater complex stipulated that the building’s basement required waterproofing sufficient enough to resist 13.8 bars (200 psi) of water head pressure on the negative side.
+Additionally, any waterproofing material used could not contain corrosion-promoting ingredients.